From champion Abhinav Bindra's tale to Mary Kom's story, here are are some of the best Indian books to read on Indian Olympians.

 The book also asks pertinent questions like how does a country of a billion and more have so few achievements to show for itself at the Olympics.

 Besides a quick recap of India’s past at the Games, it also offers a realistic insider’s view of what goes on behind the scenes in the Indian Olympics world and assesses India’s preparation for Tokyo 2020.
+It's one of the best Indian books centred around the Games.

 The story of the legendary MC Mary Kom, Unbreakable gives readers an idea about the journey that the six-time world champion has undertaken.
 Born to a family of limited means, this book tells us about the struggle and passion that Mary Kom possessed to make it to the pinnacle of the sport.